BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 What's next
 ===========

-This concludes the Part II of the article series about Hexagonal Architecture and Python and Django.
+This concludes Part II of the article series about Hexagonal Architecture and Python and Django.
 Part III will discuss how to use Django Models in SPIs, manage database transactions and put all the application pieces together.
 Stay tuned!